- AOD-9604 and semaglutide work through different receptor families with no overlap. The stack is pharmacologically additive, not redundant.

 Verdict: The pharmacology is sound.
 The genetics matter more than the protocol.

-AOD-9604 and GLP-1 agonists work through different enough mechanisms that combining them makes sense in theory: central appetite suppression plus direct adipocyte lipolysis, two pathways with no receptor overlap.
-But the combination does not erase the genetic variation that determines how well each compound works for your specific biology.
-Know your GLP1R and ADRB3 status before building this stack.
+AOD-9604 and GLP-1 agonists work through different enough mechanisms that combining them makes sense in theory: appetite suppression in the brain plus direct fat release at the fat cell, two pathways with no receptor overlap.
+But no trial has tested the combination, and the genetics behind each half still shape what you should expect.
+Know where you sit on both before building this stack.
 And be clear-eyed about what the December 2024 FDA vote means for the AOD-9604 side.
 Upload your genetic data to see where your fat loss genetics stand, or order a kit if you do not have a file yet.

 Frequently asked questions